 We can help you find the ideal placement for smoke detectors, reviewing their efficiency along the way.
 Smoke detectors belong on each level of your house, including the attic and basement.
 They should be on the ceiling or close to it on the wall.
 By placing a smoke alarm up high, you’re accounting for the fact that heat rises.
 As smoke gathers toward the ceiling, the high-up fire alarm can detect it.
 If it were on the floor, smoke could pass it.

 Each bedroom should have a smoke alarm near it and inside it.
 You can decrease the chance of false alarms by keeping your smoke alarm at a distance from your stove.

 Replace smoke alarms after about 10 years to keep them working at their best, and test them monthly.
 Smoke detectors have test buttons that will allow you to check their functioning, and they usually beep continually if the batteries need replacing.
 Wired options are also available to remove the concern of forgetting to replace the batteries.

-It can happen in an instant.
-In a typical year there are over 374,000 residential fires, $7,103,000,000 in dollar loss, and over 2,000 deaths.
+It can happen in an instant.According to the U.S. Fire Administration, from 2017 to 2019, residential fires caused more than 2,700 deaths, 11,650 injuries and $8.1 billion in property loss.
 Don’t let yourself become a statistic.
-Protect your home with more than just a smoke alarm — fire alarm monitoring systems can quickly alert the authorities and watch your home when you aren’t there.
-Wayne Alarm Systems has security experts on hand to develop and support the safety of your home with our home fire alarm monitoring based in Lynn, MA.
+Protect your home with more than a smoke alarm — fire alarm monitoring systems can quickly alert the authorities and watch your home when you aren’t there.
+Wayne Alarm Systems has security experts on hand to develop and support your household’s safety with our home fire alarm monitoring based in Lynn, Mass.
 Call us today to schedule a free in-home consultation and find out how you can increase the safety of your New England home.